Reto Asmis, PhD, Professor & Senior Associate Dean (GSBS)

 MACROPHAGES, THIOL REDOX SIGNALING AND CHRONIC INFLAMMATORY DISEASES

 Furthermore, we are interested in phytonutrients with anti-inflammatory properties that activate the cellular thiol antioxidant system and thus may protect monocytes against thiol oxidative stress and cell dysfunction.
-To this end, we are examining the effects of ursolic acid and its analogues on accelerated atherosclerosis and renal injury in a new mouse model of diabetic complications.
+To this end, we are examining the effects of ursolic acid and its analogues on atherosclerosis and diabetic complications.

 - Redox regulation of MAPK phosphatase 1 controls monocyte migration and macrophage recruitment.